JetBrains-Research/CFPQ-on-GPGPU/README.md

 1. Clone this repo

-2. Extract Data forlder from Data.tar.xz.
+2. Run 'init.py' script to initialize environment.

 3. Build docker image.
 All tests should run inside docker, so first of all you should build image via `Dockerfile` in root folder.